 There are so many books on my TBR, but the one that is standing out the most today is The Puppet Show (Washington Poe, #1) by W.M.
 Craven.

-First of all, the name Craven struck me because I immediately thought: has Wes Craven written a novel?
+First of all, the name Craven struck me because I immediately thought: Did a Wes Craven relative write a novel?
 Please say yes!

-The answer is no. They are not the same person.
+The answer is no. There is no relation.
 But much like the creator of A Nightmare on Elm Street and Scream, W.M.
 Craven is writing some scary, serial killer stories.

 When his name is found carved into the charred remains of the third victim, disgraced detective Washington Poe is brought back from suspension and into an investigation he wants no part of.